Darren Woodson: 1998

-On January 9, 1998, Dallas Cowboys' head coach Barry Switzer announced his decision to resign stating it was in the best interest of the team after they failed to make the playoffs with a 6–10 record in 1997.
-On February 13, 1998, the Dallas Cowboys hired former Pittsburgh Steelers' offensive coordinator Chan Gailey as their new head coach.
+On January 9, 1998, Cowboys head coach Barry Switzer announced his decision to resign stating it was in the best interest of the team after they failed to make the playoffs with a 6–10 record in 1997.
+On February 13, 1998, the Cowboys hired former Pittsburgh Steelers offensive coordinator Chan Gailey as their new head coach.
 Gailey named Woodson the starting strong safety to begin the regular season, alongside free safety Omar Stoutmire.

-In Week 11, he collected a season-high ten combined tackles during the Cowboys' 35–28 victory at the Arizona Cardinals.
+In Week 11, he collected a season-high ten combined tackles during the Cowboys' 35–28 victory over the Arizona Cardinals.
 Woodson finished the 1998 NFL season with 77 combined tackles, three sacks, and an interception in 16 games and 15 starts.
 Woodson was selected to play in the 1999 Pro Bowl.
-The Dallas Cowboys finished first in the NFC East with a 10–6 record, but were eliminated in the first round of the playoffs after losing 20–7 to the Arizona Cardinals in the NFC Wildcard Game.
-Woodson recorded two tackles and intercepted a pass by Cardinals' quarterback Jake Plummer during the game.
+He was also selected to his fourth First Team All Pro by The Sporting News.
+The Dallas Cowboys finished first in the NFC East with a 10–6 record, but were eliminated in the first round of the playoffs after losing 20–7 to the Cardinals in the wild card round.
+Woodson recorded two tackles and intercepted a pass by Cardinals quarterback Jake Plummer during the game.

 1999

 Woodson returned as the starting strong safety, but was paired with free safety George Teague.
 Woodson was sidelined for the Cowboys' Week 5 loss at the Philadelphia Eagles.
 In Week 15, he collected a season-high ten combined tackles during a 22–21 loss to the New York Jets.
 Woodson completed the 1999 NFL season with 70 combined tackles, two interceptions, two forced fumbles, and a sack in 15 games and 15 starts.
-The Dallas Cowboys finished second in their division with an 8–8 record and earned a wildcard berth, but we're eliminated in the first round after a 27–10 loss at the Minnesota Vikings in the NFC Wildcard Game.
+The Cowboys finished second in their division with an 8–8 record and earned a wildcard berth, but were eliminated in the first round after a 27–10 loss at the Minnesota Vikings in the wild card round.